 What to do if you have a leaking conservatory roof

-A leaking conservatory roof can be a pain at the best of times, but if you’ve been at home during lockdown, niggles such as this are probably getting to you.
-If you’re looking for solutions to a leaking conservatory roof, you’re in the right place – read on to discover how you can upgrade your conservatory and ensure that your leaking conservatory roof is a thing of the past.
+If you’re looking for solutions to a leaking conservatory roof, you’re in the right place.
+Read on to discover how you can upgrade your conservatory and ensure that your leaking conservatory roof is a thing of the past.

-You have three options to address a leaking conservatory roof depending on your budget and the age and condition of your conservatory:
+There are three options available that address a leaking conservatory roof depending on your budget and the age and condition of your conservatory:

 • Repair the leaking conservatory roof